RaphaelEDiener/presentations/on_language_design.md

 ## Dependencies

-In recent years we could observe the incredible achievement of our industry of promissing improvements to dependency management while simultaniously managing to create worse and worse solutions for the problem.
+In recent years we could observe the incredible achievement of our industry of promising improvements to dependency management while simultaneously managing to create worse and worse solutions for the problem.

-NPM, Maven, PIP, and many others have lead to projects overrelying on dependecies that they don't understand and don't need.
+NPM, Maven, PIP, and many others have lead to projects over relying on dependencies
+that they don't understand and don't need.
-This has eroded code quality at an even faster paste than it does naturally, while also presuring multiple maintainers to burnout with spam requests.
+This has eroded code quality at an even faster paste than it does naturally, while also pressuring multiple maintainers to burnout with spam requests.

 **The solution: A good standard library and pull & freeze external source code.**

-One method of dependecy management that was more prominent in the olden days, was just getting mailed the source code for the library.
+One method of dependency management that was more prominent in the olden days, was just getting mailed the source code for the library.
 This is now even easier to do and update.
-We have git servers like github and gitlab.
+We have git servers like GitHub and GitLab.
 This is a valid approach and most of the time easier than going through an package manager.

 Additionally this has the benefit that you control the entire source code that is needed to build the application.
-This makes it a lot easier to set up for a new developer comming to the project.
+This makes it a lot easier to set up for a new developer coming to the project.

-Another observation that can be made is that languages with a richer standart library have less need to introduce external dependencies.
+Another observation that can be made is that languages with a richer standard library have less need to introduce external dependencies.
 This sadly doesn't mean that the ecosystem will be healthier.
-The Python community has one of the most vast standard libraries, but the communicy created a jungle of package managers and dependency jenga including polyglot setups.
+The Python community has one of the most vast standard libraries, but the community created a jungle of package managers and dependency Jenga including polyglot setups.
 To be fair, the natural habitat of a python.

-So the standard should be as convinent to use and as powerfull, that no user feels to need to download external libraries for basic applications.
+So the standard should be as convenient to use and as powerful, that no user feels to need to download external libraries for basic applications.

 ## File Structure